BMW 3 Series (E46)

-The fourth generation of the BMW 3 Series range of compact executive cars is designated under the model code E46, which was produced by the German automaker BMW from 1997 to 2006, and was the successor to the E36 3 Series which ceased production in 2000.
-First introduced in November 1997, the E46 was available in sedan, coupé, convertible, station wagon and hatchback body styles.
+The BMW 3 Series (E46) is the fourth generation of the BMW 3 Series range of compact executive cars manufactured by German automaker BMW.
+Produced from 1997 to 2006, it was the successor to the E36 3 Series, which ceased production in 2000.
+It was introduced in November 1997, and available in sedan, coupé, convertible, station wagon and hatchback body styles.
 The latter has been marketed as the 3 Series Compact.

 The M3 performance model was introduced in June 2000 with a 2-door coupé body style, followed by the convertible counterpart in April 2001.
 The M3 is powered by the BMW S54 straight-six engine with either a 6-speed manual or a 6-speed SMG-II automated manual transmission.

 The E46 line-up was phased out starting from late 2004, following the introduction of the E90 3 Series sedans.
 However, the E46 coupé and convertible body styles remained in production until August 2006.